jkevinturado/fcc_react_randomquotemachine/README.md

 ### Front-End Development Libraries

-This is a project to build a Random Quote Machine, I've decided to ReactJS and customized css using SASS.
+This is a project to build a Random Quote Machine, I've decided to build the app using ReactJS and customized css using SASS transpiler.

 This is a organized code build with best practices applied, while in codepen you may see the code in a whole.
 You may download this file for your referrence.